Põhjala Brewery: History

 The brewery was founded in 2011 by four Estonian beer enthusiasts, who were soon joined by head brewer Chris Pilkington.
 The first Põhjala beer, Öö Imperial Baltic Porter, was contract-brewed before the company's original brewery opened in Tallinn's Nõmme district in April 2014.

-In 2015 the company opened its first bar "Speakeasy" near Tallinn's main railway station.
+In 2015, the company opened its first bar "Speakeasy" near Tallinn's main railway station.

-In 2018 nearly 4.9 million euros were invested in moving production to a new brewery in the Noblessner area of Tallinn.
+In 2018, nearly 4.9 million euros were invested in moving production to a new brewery in the Noblessner area of Tallinn.
 The average capacity of the brewery is 1,200 hectolitres per month, and 6,000 bottles an hour can be filled on a new bottling line.
 The facility also houses a laboratory, shop, sauna and taproom with 24 taps.

-In 2019 Põhjala opened a pop-up bar in the Chinese capital, Beijing.
+In 2019, Põhjala opened a pop-up bar in the Chinese capital, Beijing.

-In 2021 the brewery sponsored the Põhjala disc golf marathon, with 300 competitors in Jõulumäe, Estonia.
+In 2021, the brewery sponsored the Põhjala disc golf marathon, with 300 competitors in Jõulumäe, Estonia.

-In 2022 Põhjala opened Põhja Konn bar in the Telliskivi area of Tallinn.
+In 2022, Põhjala opened Põhja Konn bar in the Telliskivi area of Tallinn.
 It serves only Estonian craft beer from Põhjala and other local craft breweries.

+On 15 March 2023, Estonian president Alar Karis visited Põhjala Brewery together with German president Frank-Walter Steinmeier.

+In April 2024, Põhjala's former head brewer Chris Pilkington and his wife Kristina opened Tuletorn Brewing, a brewpub in Tallinn's Kopli district.